Dharti Ka Veer Yodha Prithviraj Chauhan

-Dharti Ka Veer Yodha Prithviraj Chauhan (Prithviraj Chauhan, the Brave Warrior of the Land) is an Indian historical drama broadcast on Star Plus.
+Dharti Ka Veer Yodha Prithviraj Chauhan (Prithviraj Chauhan, the Brave Warrior of the Land) is an Indian historical drama broadcast on StarPlus.
 It was produced by Sagars which is based on Prithviraj Raso, a Brajbhasha poem by Chand Bardai which portrays the life of Prithviraj Chauhan, a 12th-century Rajput emperor in India.
 Rajat Tokas played the younger Prithviraj Chauhan and Anas Rashid played adult Prithviraj Chauhan.

 The series is considered one of the costliest ones produced at that time.

 Synopsis

 The drama is based on Prithviraj Chauhan, a ruler of the Chauhan dynasty.
 Proficient in military skills, he took the throne of Ajmer at age 13 after his father died in battle.
 His maternal grandfather, Anangpal Tomar, ruler of Delhi, declared Prithviraj Chauhan his heir after discovering his courage and bravery.
-This antagonizes King Jaichand (Jaichand of Kannauj) who was expecting to be declared the heir.
+This antagonizes his cousin King Jaichand (Jaichand of Kannauj) who was expecting to be declared the heir.
 Chauhan falls in love with Sanyogita (Samyukta), the daughter of his enemy, Jaichand and elopes with her at her swayamvara ceremony.

 Background

 The serial is based on the tales of the three most powerful ruling Rajput families of that time: those of Ajmer, Kannauj and Delhi.
 Roopsundari and Kamlavati are daughters of the King of Delhi, Anangpal I. Kamlavati is married to Someshwar Chauhan of Ajmer and Roopsundari to Vijaypal of Kannauj.
 Someshwar and Kamlavati are worried about not having an heir.
 They offer prayers and seek blessings from the God for a child.
 Someshwar thanks Vijaypal and Roopsundari for supporting them.
-Kamlavati suggests Someshwar marry another woman so that the dynasty will have an heir, but he dismisses that suggestion.
+Kamlavati suggests that Someshwar marry another woman so that the dynasty will have an heir, but he dismisses that suggestion.
 Finally, Someshwar is happy to know that Kamlavati will soon conceive, and proclaims it.
-After some time, Kamlavati and Someshwar pray to God and are blessed with a son they name Prithviraj Chauhan III.
+After some time, Kamlavati and Someshwar pray to God and have a son they name Prithviraj Chauhan III.
 Prithvi is sent to Gurukul to study and gain martial skill.
 A brilliant student, Prithvi attends the Vansaj of Eklavya who can hit targets with a bow and arrow by merely hearing them which is also known as Shabd Bhedi Baan Vidya.